rehive/docs/source/includes/_company.md

 }
 ```

-Get a list of available currencies for the current company.
+Get a list of available currencies for the current user's company.

 ### Endpoint